ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 require Py-ART as a dependency.
 In order to be sustainable, Py-ART needs to have a clearly defined scope and the needs of the community outside of this scope are better served with new packages.
-Therefore, an increasing number and increasing popularity of packages that depend on Py-ART is a measure of success.
+Therefore, an increasing number and increasing popularity of packages that depend on Py-ART are a measure of success.

 3) **Papers and presentations using Py-ART**: Publications are treated by many user facilities as a metric of scientific impact.
 To date, in just over three